nunofachada/cf4ocl/docs/01_userguide.md

 as the underlying type for the ::CCLDevSelDevices, ::CCLDevSelFilters and
 ::CCLEventWaitList classes.
 The last two are automatically freed in typical client code usage, but there can be situations in which ::CCLDevSelDevices objects may have to be explicitly released.
-This is can be accomplished with the
+This can be accomplished with the
 ::ccl_devsel_devices_destroy() function, which is a wrapper for GLib's [g_ptr_array_free()](https://developer.gnome.org/glib/stable/glib-Pointer-Arrays.html#g-ptr-array-free) function.
 Thus, client code never needs to directly or explicitly manage GLib